TestingLast updated October 7th 2020, 2:55:10pm

 Will the PCR detect past infection?
 No. This is a test for active infection.
 For past infection, we need serology (see below).

 Is PCR the same as antigen testing?
 While PCR and antigen tests both detect current infection using samples collected via swab, they are not exactly the same.
 Antigen tests generally look for proteins associated with the virus rather than at the genetic material.
-These tests are not as widely used for detecting SARS-CoV-2 infections yet.
-The FDA has recently granted emergency use authorization to an antigen test intended for patients who have developed COVID-19 symptoms in the past 12 days.
-This is the third antigen test that the FDA has authorized.
 Antigen tests are faster than the typical PCR tests, but tend to miss more infections.
-The new test, developed by a British company, reportedly gives results in 12 minutes.
+One new test, developed by a British company and approved in August, reportedly gives results in 12 minutes.
 It’s important to note that antigen tests have a higher rate of false negatives than PCR tests, so even if you get a negative antigen test result, you might still have the virus (see our article about antigen testing for more about the pros and cons of antigen tests).

 Can I get this test?
 If you have symptoms and live in a place with good testing, probably.
 This is the kind of test that most mobile testing sites are doing.
 Hospitals certainly do a lot of them.
 At the moment it’s still the case that most tests are reserved for people who are showing symptoms, but that may change.